 In addition to meeting Toronto Hydro’s connection requirements, solar installations must meet electricity safety requirements set out by the Ontario Electrical Safety Code (OESC) administered by the Province’s Electrical Safety Authority (ESA).
 A Connection Authorization for the solar installation must be obtained from the Electrical Safety Authority.
 The installation is subject to an inspection by an ESA Inspector to determine that system components meet appropriate standards and that the system is electrically safe to the requirements of the OESC.

-Building permits allow the City to confirm that the proposed projects are structurally sound and follow the Ontario Building Code, City zoning by-laws, and other applicable laws.
+A building permit is required for the installation of certain solar collector systems, including solar photovoltaic (PV) systems.
+Building permits allow the City to confirm that the proposed projects are compliant with the Ontario Building Code and other applicable laws.
 Typically, a permit application is submitted on behalf of a property owner by the contractor installing the solar energy system.

 • A building permit is not required for free standing ground mounted solar projects, but zoning by-laws must be followed.